HoodLum-1/api-persistent-jokes/README.md

 ## ☸ API
 - The API is used to consume Joke of the day from with the request URL: Copyright ©`https://api.jokes.one/jod` from Copyright ©`2019-20 https://jokes.one`
 - This uses a scheduler to get the joke of the day (JOD) from the joke API and store it a SQL database
+- A controller for the API has been added for convenience to get the jokes without waiting for the scheduler

 ## 🧰 Application
 - Used to create your own jokes and store in SQL database